 - Our pre-school staff to children ratios are 1:8, as opposed to 1:13 in school nurseries

-- Extra curriculum activities provided at no extra charge, including gardening club, football, French, tennis, athletics and much more.
+- Extra curriculum activities provided at no extra charge, including gardening club, football, French, German, signing tots and Forest School

 - A £20 deposit secures your child’s place and this is refunded against your first invoice

 - 2, 3 and 4-year-old grant funding available.
 This includes 30 hours’ free childcare each week and tax free childcare support.